 The Board Nomination and Remuneration Committee (the "BNRC") comprises three directors.
 All of the members of the BNRC, including its Chairman, are NED.
 A majority (two out of three) of the members of the BNRC, including its Chairman, are INED of the Bank.
 The BNRC members are appropriately qualified to discharge their responsibilities with relevant expertise and skills.
-The BNRC held two meetings during the year ended 31 December 2020.
+The BNRC held one meeting during the year ended 31 December 2022.

-BNRC members for the year ended 31 December 2020
+BNRC members for the year ended 31 December 2022

 Mr. LIU Chee Ming (Chairman) INED

 Mr. SEAH Lim Huat, Peter NED

-Mr. KWOK Kwok Chuen INED

-Ms. Nancy Sau Ling TSE replaced Mr. KWOK Kwok Chuen to be a member of the BNRC with effect from 17 January 2021
+Ms. Nancy Sau Ling TSE INED